katrina356/TitanicProject/README.md

 Project Communication and Questions |	Project Slack Channel |	Before Pulling Hair Out; So After no more than 20 Minutes of Frustration |	Project Team |	All
 Wits End Project Communication and Questions |	Titans Slack Channel |	As Needed |	TAs	 | All

-## Inital questions to consider in the analysis
+## Inital questions for consideration
 1. How do the following impact survival rates?
     * Age
     * Adult vs. Child